ASML Company Profile

 Interpretation

-ASML’s collected series shows a large equipment-layer revenue base with continued growth over the four-year window, but FY2024 growth was much slower than the FY2022–FY2023 expansion phase.
+ASML’s filing series points to a large equipment-layer revenue base with continued growth over the four-year window, but FY2024 growth was much slower than the FY2022–FY2023 expansion phase.

 Stable high gross margin